darthchudi/bops-fm/README.md

-# bops-fm
-Download songs from Bandcamp and Soundcloud.

-# Description
+# Bops FM
-Bops-fm is a web application for downloading songs from both Bandcamp and Soundcloud with accurate metadata.
-It's built with Laravel and Vue.
+**Bops FM** is a web application for downloading songs from both Bandcamp and Soundcloud with accurate metadata.
 All you need is a valid bandcamp or soundcloud song/album url and voilà!
+Did I mention it was free? [https://bops-fm.herokuapp.com](https://bops-fm.herokuapp.com)

-# How It Works
+# Stack
-Bops-fm downloads songs to the storage/tmp folder of your Laravel project and it arranges songs by Date of Download->Album Name.
+Bops FM was built with Laravel, Vue and Bulma.

-# Notes
+# Todo
-Bops-fm is still under development and it's currently available by cloning this repo, running it [assuming you have Laravel installed] and accessing it at whatever domain you map the project folder to.
+Edit song cover art to right version originally posted by artiste.

 # Contribution
 Feel free to fork this repo and contribute!